cpcwood/home-server/README.md

 ## LICENSE

-This software is distributed under the MIT license
+This software is distributed under the MIT license.